User Interaction Model

 Listing Prompts

-To retrieve available prompts, clients send aprompts/list
+To retrieve available prompts, clients send aprompts/list request.
+This operation

 supports pagination.